 11. ADEQUACY OF INTERNAL CONTROLS AND COMPLIANCE WITH LAWS

-There has been no communication from regulatory agencies concerningnon-compliance with or defficiencies in financial reporting practices.
+There has been no communication from regulatory agencies concerning non-compliance withor deficiencies in financial reporting practices.

 12. AUDIT COMMITTEE

-The details pertaining to the composition of the audit committee areincluded in the Corporate Governance Report which is a part of this report.
+The details pertaining to the composition of the audit committee and its role isincluded in the Corporate Governance Report which is a part of this report.

 13. RISK MANAGEMENT